 Do you really need any more information than what you’re already getting?
 Do your readers?
 How do you compete with ALL that content that’s readily available?

-- Static resources: original writing, photos, videos, slide shows, presentations, and more
+- Evergreen resources: original writing, photos, videos, slide shows, presentations, and more

 - Live resources: webinars, teleseminars, lunch and learns, other events, and more

 So, what if you can’t write, sing or dance?
-(That I strongly doubt, but let’s pretend.)
+(I strongly doubt that but let’s pretend.)
 Does it mean you have nothing to share?
 Not by a long shot.

 Think context.
 It may not be original content pieces – it might be the way you arrange them, the context in which you present them, or your opinions about them.
 ‘Curate’ has become a common word in relation to content management – to pull together, sift through, and select for presentation.
 That takes skill, and the way you do that can be unique too.

 Our own strategy for our newsletter has 3 key parts.
 One is to provide original resources/ideas.
 Another is to provide well-curated content of interest to our readers.
 What’s left?
 That well-curated content comes from our contacts.
 The final piece of our strategy is to build community and connections among small business folk.